chirontt/lwjgl3-demos/README.md

 To generate native executable, GraalVM 21+ need be set up as mentioned in *GraalVM pre-requisites* section above.

-Once GraalVM is set up and available in the path, run the `nativeBuild` task:
+Once GraalVM is set up and available in the path, run the `nativeCompile` task:

-	gradlew nativeBuild
+	gradlew nativeCompile

-The `nativeBuild` task would take a while to compile all demo source code and link them with the LWJGL libraries into an executable file.
+The `nativeCompile` task would take a while to compile all demo source code and link them with the LWJGL libraries into an executable file.
 The resulting `lwjgl3-demos` file is (in Linux):